AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 **Computer virus**: Malicious code written to interfere with computer operations an cause damage to data and software.

 **Malware**: Software designed to harm devices or networks.
 Examples:
-- Brain virus (1986): Created to track illegal copies of medical software and prevent pirated licenses.
+- __Brain virus__ (1986): Created to track illegal copies of medical software and prevent pirated licenses.
 The infected floppy disk infected the computer, and this computer would infect any floppy disk introduced in it.
 The virus spread globally within a couple of months.
 It slowed down productivity and impacted business operations.
-- Morris worm (1988): Created to assess the size of Internet.
+- __Morris worm__ (1988): Created to assess the size of Internet.
 It crawled the web and installed itself onto computers.
 However, it continued to re-install itself in already compromised computers until they ran out of memory and crashed.
 It infected 6000 computers (10% of Internet).
 This caused the stablishment of CERTs (Computer Emergency Response Teams).
-- LoveLetter (2000): Created to steal internet login credentials.
+- __LoveLetter__ (2000): Created to steal internet login credentials.
 It was an email with an attachment called "Love letter for you" which, once opened, scanned the user's address book and sent itself to each person in the list.
 It infected 45 million computers (estimating 10 billion dollars in damages).
 This is the firs example of social engineering.
-- Equifax breach (2017): Attackers infiltrated the credit reporting agency Equifax, causing one of the largest known data breaches of sensitive information (143 million customer records stolen, affecting about 40% of all americans).
+- __Equifax breach__ (2017): Attackers infiltrated the credit reporting agency Equifax, causing one of the largest known data breaches of sensitive information (143 million customer records stolen, affecting about 40% of all americans).
 The records included PII information.
 Equifax had several vulnerabilities that the attackers exploited.
 Equifax paid over 575 million dollars in complaints and fines.

-**Social engineering**: Manipulation technique that exploits human error to gain private information, access, or valuables.
-- **Phishing**: Use of digital communications to trick people into revealing sensitive data or deploying malicious software.

 **Common attacks**: